mnguyen-mics/mcu-nx-test/README.md

 #### styles
 We are using LESS in order to generate Navigator style sheets.
 See the [less documentation for details](http://lesscss.org/).
 #### utils
-A list of usefull methods and helpers that can be used in different parts of Navigator.
+A list of useful methods and helpers that can be used in different parts of Navigator.

 Prerequisites
 -------------